 Because I worked on my garden office on my own it was very difficult lifting an entire piece of plasterboard onto the ceiling and screwing it in so I either cut the boards a bit smaller or I constructed a T shaped holding device out of the CLS timber.
 This allowed me to hold the plasterboard to the ceiling hands free whilst I added all the screws.

-With all the plasterboards securely fixed in place I then when back and started filling all the gaps and holes.
+With all the plasterboards securely fixed in place I then went back and started filling all the gaps and holes.
 It’s a good idea to go over all the gaps with a jointing tape and fill holes with a standard wall filler.

 This takes you up to my current progress on the build.